Timeline: Violence in Syria

 July 11 - Nawaf al-Fares, Syria’s ambassador to Iraq, defects and joins the opposition.

-July 12 - Activists say about 220 people, mostly civilians, are killed in the Sunni Muslim village of Tremseh in the Hama region.
-They say pro-Assad militiamen stormed the village after it was bombarded by helicopter gunships and tanks.
+July 12 - Activists say Syria’s army and pro-Assad militiamen kill up to 220 people, in the Sunni Muslim village of Tremseh in the Hama region.
+The next day the U.N. observers say the attack appeared to target army defectors and activists.

-July 13 - Annan says he is shocked by the news of “intense fighting, significant casualties and the confirmed use of heavy weaponry” in Tremseh.
+July 18 - Army barracks near the “palace of the people”, a huge Soviet-style complex in the western Damascus district of Dummar, comes under rebel fire.
+Witness reports small arms fire and explosions in the area.

+Bomb attack on a meeting of ministers and senior security officials in Damascus kills Defence Minister Daoud Rajha and Assad’s brother-in-law Assef Shawkat, a former intelligence chief, reports say.
+Interior Minister Mohammad Ibrahim al-Shaar, initially reported dead, is seriously wounded.

 For an Interactive look at Syria click on link.reuters.com/pyt37s (Reporting by David Cutler, London Editorial Reference Unit)